DrSauer/DATUM-streamlit/README.md

 * On the right of the histogram, a legend of activities is provided to indicate the porportion of time spent at each location for respective activities.
 To visualize a specific activity, simply double click on the activity from the legend and it will segregate the data accordingly.
 To return to visualizing all the data, simply double click again and it will return to its default view.

 **Filter for key insights**
+* 3 filters are provided to extract key insights of an activity at a specific location for a selected excavation.
+* However, not all types of excavation is done at a given face.
+Therefore, a table that indicates the number of different excavations done at a given face is illustrated to show the type of excavation present at that location.
+Please use this table to reselect the excavations that you would like to observe.

 ## Output

 The output of the app are the following:

 * A plotly dashboard indicating the time allocated for each activity at each location.
+*